-Sometimes our clients ask us why it’s important to name the medical devices that will be used in concert with a drug.
-If the pharmaceutical already has a differentiating brand name, why is it important to differentiate the medical devices with their own name as well?
-Let’s dive into some examples to determine why.
+Is it advantageous to name the medical devices used in concert with a drug?
+If the pharmaceutical already has a differentiating brand name, is it important to differentiate the medical devices that administer the medication?
+Let’s look deeper and dive into some examples.

-Other considerations toward the value of naming your device:
+Other considerations toward the value of naming your medical device include:

 - Brand Differentiation – A device name can distinguish the drug from competitors and between other indications for the same drug.
 GSK’s first-in-kind ADVAIR DISKUS inhaler innovation also checks the box for this strategy of differentiation.